grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-4/README.md

 [Submission Notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2972359237889048/2026875101445323/3016676346692700/latest.html)

 ## Questions
 1. Simple [PageRank Explanation](https://towardsdatascience.com/graphs-and-paths-pagerank-54f180a1aa0a).
 Use PageRank to identify the most "imporant/influential" vertices in the graph.
-These are officers that are most frequently connected to other offices where the allegation categories have changed.
+These are officers that are most frequently connected to other offices where the associated allegations have their category changed.
-2. Use the Label Propagation Algorithm
+2. Use the Label Propagation Algorithm to cluster the officers co-accused on allegations where the category changed.
+The clusters will be identified with "labels."
+This will allow someone to see not only which officers are frequently co-accused, but which officers are frequently co-accused and then the allegation category later changes.

 ## Answers
 See `findings.pdf`